Joshua Bennett: Works

 Bennett has recited his original work as a performance artist at events such as the Sundance Film Festival, the NAACP Image Awards, and President Obama's Evening of Poetry and Music at The White House.
 His work has been published extensively, notably in The Best American Poetry, The New York Times, The Paris Review, Boston Review, The Yale Review, and elsewhere.
 He was featured in the HBO documentary, Brave New Voices.
 Together with Jesse McCarthy, he is the founding editor of a Penguin Classics book series for minor poets in the black expressive tradition, Minor Notes.

-Christopher Kempf at Colorado State University describes Bennett's poetry as being able to capture the many different facets of an African-American life, "a diverse body of experiences cut through with conflicting class and cultural investments."
-Kempf further details how Bennett reveals the "plasticity and performativity of identity."
-In Dissent Magazine, Jesse McCarthy suggests that Bennett's voice is a portion of a literary movement where politics and poetry are coming together in an unanticipated way.
+Christopher Kempf at Colorado State University described Bennett's poetry as being able to capture the many different facets of an African-American life, "a diverse body of experiences cut through with conflicting class and cultural investments."
+Kempf further detailed how Bennett reveals the "plasticity and performativity of identity."
+In Dissent Magazine, Jesse McCarthy suggested that Bennett's voice is a portion of a literary movement where politics and poetry are coming together in an unanticipated way.
 In another article, McCarthy mentions how Bennett is "quietly building a reputation as one of the brightest intellectual and political thinkers of a new generation."

 A poem of Bennett's, "Benediction," was chosen by Tracy K. Smith to be included in The Best American Poetry anthology in 2021.
 On the Academy of American Poets website, Bennett describes his "Dad Poem (Ultrasound #2)", as living in between the indescribable anxiety of becoming a parent during a global pandemic and the joy of being able to see his son's heartbeat in ultrasound for the first time.
 Despite the distance, he felt the closeness between them, like they were together somewhere else "vibrant, and alive."

 Bennett has also authored two books of poetry, namely The Sobbing School, which won the National Poetry Series and was a finalist for an NAACP Image Award, and Owed.
 He has written a book of literary criticism, Being Property Once Myself, which won the Williams Sanders Scarborough Prize from the Modern Language Association.